btissammkouka/btissammkouka/README.md

 ## 💡 About Me

 🎓 Master’s student in Artificial Intelligence at UCA, Morocco
-🔍 Interested in AI, Computer Vision, NLP, and AI Generative \n 🧠 Passionate about building real-world solutions with AI and smart systems
+🔍 Interested in AI, Computer Vision, NLP, and AI Generative 🧠 Passionate about building real-world solutions with AI and smart systems
 📈 I love hackathons, research challenges, and applied ML/AI projects